open-telemetry/opentelemetry.io/content/en/blog/2023/cloud-foundry.md

 components.

-Additionally, when looking at OpenTelemetry we found that many [tools](/ecosystem/integrations/) and [vendors](/ecosystem/vendors/) were adding native support for the OTLP protocol.
+Additionally, when looking at OpenTelemetry we found that many [tools](/ecosystem/integrations/) and [vendors](/ecosystem/vendors/) were adding native support for the [OpenTelemetry Protocol](/docs/specs/otlp/) (OTLP).
 This caused us to be confident in adopting OpenTelemetry Collector as a widely adopted first-party implementation of the OTLP protocol.